What to Know Before Visiting Sotogrande

 - Il Soño: Our absolute favourite chiringuito, located on the beautiful beach of Cala Sardina.
 It’s the ultimate spot for fresh fish, exceptional Spanish rice dishes, and crisp salads right by the sea.

-Where to Go for Cocktails
+Where To Go for Cocktails in Sotogrande

 - The Terrace Bar at MIM Rooftop: A fabulous addition to the local scene.
 The views over the port are wonderful, the ambiance is great, and they mix an absolutely amazing spicy margarita.